Lab-Notebooks/Jobrunner/README.rst

 |Code style: black|

 Jobrunner is a command line tool to manage and deploy computing jobs, organize complex workloads, and enforce a directory based hierarchy to enable reuse of files and bash scripts within a project.
 Organization details of a directory tree are encoded in Jobfiles which serve as an index of files/scripts, and indicate their purpose when deploying or setting up a job.
-It is a flexible tool that allows users to design their own directory structure, and simply perserves their design and maintains consistency with increase in complexity of the project.
+It is a flexible tool that allows users to design their own directory structure, perserve their design, and maintain consistency with increase in complexity of the project.

 Installation
 ============